-On 20th December 2020 NIROX inaugurates its newly covered exhibition space with a solo installation by Nicholas Hlobo.
+On 20th December 2020 NIROX inaugurated its newly covered exhibition space with a solo installation by Nicholas Hlobo.

 The Covered Space is a generous rammed earth structure continuing the upskilling of local communities in the craft of building with the earth which began with the construction of the Columba Leadership Residency at NIROX in 2018.

-The Covered Space will host a program for solo artists, installations, and performances.
+The Covered Space hosts a program for solo artists, installations, and performances.

 A change of habits will not alter nature